 Along with meeting the needs of your survey objectives, determining the appropriate approach for your survey will also depend on the unique set of characteristics of your target audience.
 Before you design your next survey, evaluate the following:

 How knowledgeable is my audience?

-It is important to consider the different roles, titles, seniority and background of those invited to respond to your survey.
-Contingent on the type of research you are conducting, your audience might include those not well versed on company specific acronyms or industry related jargon.
+It is important to consider the different roles, titles, seniority, and background of those invited to respond to your survey.
+Contingent on the type of research you are conducting, your audience might include those not well versed in company-specific acronyms or industry-related jargon.
 This is especially true if you’re conducting a more broad market research type survey or new client onboarding survey.
-Knowing the different audiences’ level of expertise will inform the need for either (a) universal questions or (b) in-depth explanations about the topics included in your survey.
+Knowing the different audiences’ levels of expertise will inform the need for either (a) universal questions or (b) in-depth explanations about the topics included in your survey.
 The end result is a more relevant survey, leading to reduced drop-off rates.

 Is the audience familiar with my company?

 Similar to the audiences’ “insider” knowledge is the awareness they have with your company or your products and services.
 Will you be conducting a customer satisfaction survey?
 You can approach this audience with a high level of familiarity and ask questions directly related to their experiences with your company.
 On the other hand, a competitive benchmarking survey will call for a different set of questions (such as demographic or psychographic) and often takes longer to complete.